After tour, Emanuel touts Post Office as potential home for Amazon HQ2

 Brian Whiting, president of Telos Group, the company charged with leasing and marketing the post office, said new owner 601 W LLC is willing to “do whatever it takes” to attract Amazon.”
 That includes the possibility of joining forces with developers of the adjacent Union Station project to create the eight million square feet that Amazon says it would need to ultimately house as many as 50,000 employees.

-Whiting stressed that the three-block area surrounding the Old Main Post Office has nearly $4 billion of investment underway—in housing, infrastructure, rehabilitation of iconic buildings like the Willis Tower.
+Whiting stressed that the three-block area surrounding the Old Main Post Office has nearly $4 billion of investment underway—in housing, infrastructure and rehabilitation of “iconic buildings” like the post office and Willis Tower.

 Emanuel stressed that Amazon wants to “flip the switch and be able to have a headquarters that’s operable on day one.”